solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ON lt.x = rt.x;
     ```

-5. In the execution plan, you should notice the use of a `Parallel Hash Full Join`.
+5. In the execution plan, notice the use of a `Parallel Hash Full Join`.

     ![Execution plan with a parallel hash full join](media/parallel_full_outer_join.png)

-6. In previous versions of PostgreSQL, you would see a regular `Hash Full Join`.
+6. In previous versions of PostgreSQL, a regular `Hash Full Join` would display.

     ![Execution plan with a hash full join](media/02_parallel_hash_full_join_14.png)